Estate Planning | Probate Law | Business Planning

 Do my debts go away after a death?

 No. Your creditors, and even the creditors of your beneficiaries, may go after your estate’s assets and property – including family heirlooms and inheritance.
 And a will won’t protect your assets from creditors.
-There are specific types of trusts, however, that protect your assets from creditors, and even the creditors
+There are specific types of trusts, however, that protect your assets from creditors, and even the creditors of your beneficiaries.
+Your family trust attorney will be able to explain these types of trusts and their benefits to you.

 Frequently Asked Questions About WILLS